 - If you’re changing hosts but keep the same domain name, reduce the TTL of your domain name at your registrar before you start.
 This will probably speed up DNS propagation.

-- Backup everything – make sure there’s a way to go back if everything goes wrong!
+- Backup everything – make sure there’s a way to go back if everything goes wrong while you try to Migrate wordpress site to digitalocean.

-- Clean up your WordPress install before you begin.
+- Clean up your WordPress installation before you begin.
 Update all themes and plugins and remove the ones you don’t use.

 Step 1: Export Your Database